 However, suppose you are looking forward to making the “OG'' sisig variant serve your elderly family members and relatives.
 In that case, they might prefer the traditional version- in which the meat is boiled and then grilled.
 Nevertheless, all sisig (if appropriately prepared) will suit the Pinoys' taste.

 What are the sizzling recipe ingredients?

 As much as we would like to ramble on about the Sisig Pork, let’s now proceed to the basics.
 Here are the ingredients of a delicious sisig as served in your favorite resto that you can prepare easily at home.
 Ensure that you will have a screenshot or jot this down for your next grocery run!

-- A pound or 2 of liempo can be enough for a family of 4-5 members.
+- A pound or 2 of Liempo can be enough for a family of 4-5 members.
 Ensure that it is clean and hair-free, in short, excellent quality.
-Getting a good quality of meat is the first step to a successful sisig.
+Getting good quality meat is the first step to a successful sisig.

 You can also use soybean curd or chicken as an alternative to swIne.
 Either way, the taste will still be unique.
 Since the meat is more tender and does not crisp and swine, be careful searing it to avoid burnt chicken meat.
 If so, it will not taste delightful even if the dressing is perfect.

 Tofu, on the other hand, is crispier than chicken meat once fried.
 But, it tastes less flavorful than chicken.
 Ensure that you will adjust the flavor with condiments when working with soybean curd.
 You can put more mayonnaise or oyster dressing to enhance the flavor.

 - Swine’s brain is an exciting part because it gives a distinct flavor.
 A freshly boiled mashed meat consistency can combine all the flavors thoroughly.